 Of course, most of the times we read about the health benefits of Thai Massage for the client, but then again, how healthy is doing Thai Massage for the therapist?
 In fact, I fell in love with the Thai Massage profession because I immediately experienced the benefits for me personally when I started learning giving it.
 Let me explain.

 When I started my first training course in Chiang Mai, Thailand, my weight was about 74 kilograms.
-For me that was way too much as I’m quite a short guy, 1.65 metres.
+For me that was way too much as I’m quite a short guy, 1.65 m.
 I had been doing an office job for about 17 years, with little movement and exercise, and I simply grew too much flesh.

 In my first three months of taking Thai Massage training courses I lost the staggering amount of 19 kilograms with an end result of me weighing about 55 kilograms.
 That was a bit too much weight-loss, but still, I felt very very good, both physically and mentally, better than in a long time.
 I moved lighter, swifter, easier, in many ways.
 Until today, that is 11 years later I only gained 7 kilos on top of that and currently I move between 60 kg and 65 kg — much, much better.